Kurtonitj Indigenous Protected Area is a beautiful 353 hectare marshland halfway between Victoria's Mt Eccles volcanic plain and the sea.

 Visitor access is currently restricted and managed by Gunditj Mirring Traditional Owners Aboriginal Corporation (GMTOAC).

-It is proposed that once tourism infrastructure is completed at the Kurtonitj site, it will be accessed by guided tour only.
+Tourism infrastructure was completed at the Kurtonitj site in mid 2022, and the site can now be accessed by guided tour only.